ancientpathsio/ancientpaths/docs/guidebook.md

 We do not entertain psychology, or any other worldly idea.
 All answers come from Scripture, as accepted by the Reformers and Early Church to be the 66 books and letters that comprise the library of the Holy Bible.
 The exercises of the Ancient Paths can be pursued among the fellowship of believers or may be installed in local churches (which is the preferred method).
 More on that later.

-Once the brother has completed Exercises 1-8, he informs the Ancient Paths leadership that he is ready for the Ancient Paths 40-Day Challenge (called Destiny).
-In the AP Discord, the brother is placed in a private channel, where he will walk for 40 days with other brothers (called Guardians) who will aid in instilling the spiritual disciplines from exercises 1-8.
+Once the brother has completed Exercises 1-8, he informs the Ancient Paths leadership that he is ready for the Ancient Paths 40-Day Challenge.
+In the AP Discord, the brother is placed on the Destiny private channel, where he will walk for 40 days with other brothers in installing and conducting the spiritual disciplines from exercises 1-8.
 It is asynchronous, where there is no need for all the brothers to meet at a specific time—that would be far too unrealistic.
 Rather, they pray, share, and post emojis on the channel for accountability.
 If they need more accountability, they ask for it: from other brothers, AP leaders, or even in their own household and church.

 After the initial Destiny has concluded, they are eligible to continue through ["Spiritual Disciplines for the Christian Life"](https://www.christianbook.com/spiritual-disciplines-christian-updated-anniversary-edition/donald-whitney/9781615216178/pd/216178?en=google&event=SHOP&kw=christian-living-0-20%7C216178&p=1179710&utm_source=google&p=1229913&dv=c&cb_src=google&cb_typ=shopping&cb_cmp=233748492&cb_adg=14306043372&cb_kyw=&utm_medium=shopping&snav=GMERCH&gad_source=1&gclid=CjwKCAiA5Ka9BhB5EiwA1ZVtvH_et1oPq8PwNR2hhfmJUC4KUGSWMI_DtujhJNfXfsdc8Ua7A4XeJBoCE9cQAvD_BwE) and a Bible Study of Ephesians.
 Why Ephesians?
 Because it perfectly summarizes Romans, and if you understand Romans, you understand the Bible.

 The entire discipleship process is meant to bring you closer to Christ and a love for Scripture.
 If it fails to do so, then that requires a deeper conversation on the understanding of the Gospel.
 But it is indicative you are (1) unwilling to separate from the world and (2) sin is preferred over the Kingdom of God and Christ.
 It is what it is: and it should serve as a grave flashing red light on your life, requiring radical amputation over the structure of your life.
 Having a complete understanding of Romans 1 is most helpful.

+Finally.
+For participating in this challenge: I salute you.
+Not many dare to venture the hard and narrow road leading to life, but that is the Ancient-Way—the path to peace and understanding.
+It is the path to Christ.

 ## **Exercise 1: The Ancient Paths**